Estimation of Panel Data Models with Nonlinear Factor Structure: Assumptions and Asymptotic Results

 Assumption \ref{A6}\ref{A6a} is standard in the sieve estimation literature (see, for example, \citealp{newey97}, or \citealp{chen2007}).
-As usual in this literature, $K$ is allowed to grow with the sample size to balance the bias-variance trade-off.
-Increasing $K$ implies decreasing bias, but increasing variance, and vice versa (see, for example, \citealp{bel15}, \citealp{su12}, or \citealp{chen2007}).
 Assumption \ref{A6}\ref{A6b} is not uncommon (see, for example, \citealp{su12}).
 Assumption \ref{A6}\ref{A6c} restricts how fast $K$ may grow, how large or steep the sieve basis can be, and limits the relative growth of $N$ and $T$.
-The sequences $\zeta_{0}(K)$ and $\zeta_{1}(K)$ bound the size of the basis vector and its first derivatives, respectively.
-Bounding $\zeta_0(K)$ avoids overly large series terms, while bounding $\zeta_1(K)$ ensures that small input errors do not explode after inserting $\widehat{\*f}_t$.
+It requires some discussion.
+As usual in the sieve literature, $K$ is allowed to grow with the sample size to balance the bias-variance trade-off.
+Increasing $K$ implies decreasing bias, but increasing variance, and vice versa (see, for example, \citealp{bel15}, \citealp{su12}, or \citealp{chen2007}).
+The sequences $\zeta_{0}(K)$ and $\zeta_{1}(K)$ bound the size of the basis vector and its first derivative, respectively.
+Bounding $\zeta_0(K)$ avoids overly large series terms, while bounding $\zeta_1(K)$ ensures that small input errors do not explode when $\widehat{\*f}_t$ is inserted into $\*p(\cdot)$.
 In practice, many common bases such as splines and Fourier series satisfy $\zeta_0(K) = O(\sqrt{K})$ and $\zeta_1(K)=O\left(K^{\frac{3}{2}}\right)$, while others such as Legendre polynomials or power series can have $\zeta_0(K) = O(K)$ and $\zeta_1(K)=O\left(K^3\right)$ (see, for example, \citealp{bel15}, and \citealp{newey97}).